 From computer labs to the mobile learning lab.

 Today’s students experience school in a very different way than their parents did.
-Moms and dads might remember using word processors to type assignments, but now their own children are coming home talking about how cool the math game was that they played on their at school.
+Moms and dads might remember using word processors to type assignments, but now their own children are coming home talking about how cool the math game was that they played on their tablet at school.
 READ MORE…

 Awesome spot for the Casio G’zOne.
 Did you know it has a Stargazer that displays constellations?
 Check it out.
 Thanks, @NBC10_Molly for spreading the word!